rafaelsoledade/jpmorgan.simplestocks/README.md

      maven clean install

-To run the program as a Java application use the comamdn
+To run the program as a Java application use the command

      maven exec:java